Skip to content

 There are some caveats, as the ESM module can not have a top-level await, but fortunately, this is not a common case for packages in NPM meant to be imported by third parties.
 Most ESM modules will be finally importable in CJS projects without the dreaded ERR_REQUIRE_ESM error!

-The change will be part of the next major release of Node.js, v22, expected next month, and it will most likely be backported to v20 as well.
+The change will be part of the next major release of Node.js, v22, expected next month (update: it’s available now in v22), and it will most likely be backported to v20 as well (update: this seems to not have happened so far…).

 To use it right now, you can use a nightly since 20240319.